Susan Ciriclio: Awards and fellowships

 In 1979, Ciriclio was awarded a National Endowment for the Arts Fellowship.

 Works

-Ciriclio's map projects explore the chronicling of place; combining large scale map replicas with thousands of detail photographs of an area, in works that function both sculpturally and temporally.
+Ciriclio's map projects explore the chronicling of place, combining large-scale map replicas with thousands of detailed photographs of an area to create works that function both sculpturally and temporally.

 Ciriclio cites her day to day surroundings as inspiration in her photographic practice; she searches out visual texture in the ordinariness of her suburban environment and neighborhood, documenting the visual landscape over time and compiling photographs into map works and book works.